beaconpancakes/site/src/projects/0792000-SpaceSoldier.md

   - photoshop
 ---

-Concept art of a soldier from a futurist world with his nice space suit!
-This is a sample of how I paint in 2D like it was a 3D model.
-This is something I have always love to do, because and I have the opportunity to play with a lot of different textures and lights.
-It was a ton of work, but I am really happy with the result (although he end by the chest...) and all the character concept.
+This one is one concept art of a soldier from a futurist world with his nice space suit!
+It is a sample of how I can paint in 2D like it was a 3D model.
+I have always loved to paint this way because I can play with many different textures and lights.
+It was a ton of work, but I am very happy with the result (although he ends by the chest...) and the character mood.

 To make it, I used only **Adobe Photoshop** and a lot of references for the skin tones and the metal reflections.